+We see a clear opportunity to support designers to create better places by making social value requirements place-based and connected to the communities surrounding the project site.
 COVID-19 has highlighted that existing social fractures only get exacerbated in times of crisis.
 The built environment also took on a new level of importance bringing into question the quality of our homes and how we access public spaces and resources.
 There is a renewed push from all sectors to address our environmental and social crisis with equal commitment.
-Social impact goals are more aligned than ever across sectors.
 Improving wellbeing and quality of life is at the core of finding solutions to the climate emergency, and to moving forward to a sustainable, ultimately regenerative, future.